 For unipolar graphs, we have the following lemmas.

-\begin{lemma} If $G$ is unipolar, then $G$ contains no hole as an induced subgraph. \end{lemma} \textbf{Proof.} Let $H, H_1, \dots, H_k$ be an arbitrary clique split of $G$.
+\begin{lemma} If $G$ is unipolar, then $G$ contains no hole as an induced subgraph. \end{lemma} \textbf{Proof.} Let $H, H_1, \dots, H_k$ be an arbitrary unipolar partition of $G$.
 First, a hole cannot be contained in a single clique.
 Now suppose $C$ is a cycle that intersects two distinct peripheral cliques $H_i$ and $H_j$.
-Since $H$ is a cut set, $C$ has at least two vertices in $H$ and there is a chord.
-Now suppose a cycle $C$ is contained in $G_{H \cup H_i}$ for some $i$ and the length of $C$ is at least five.
+Since $H$ is a cut set, $C$ has at least two vertices in $H$, and there is a chord.
+Now suppose that a cycle $C$ is contained in $G_{H \cup H_i}$ for some $i$ and that the length of $C$ is at least 5.
 Then either $H$ or $H_i$ contains at least three vertices of $C$, and a chord is created. $\Box$

-\begin{lemma} If $G$ is unipolar, then $G$ contains no odd antihole as an induced subgraph. \end{lemma} \textbf{Proof.} Let $H, H_1, \ldots, H_k$ be an arbitrary clique split of $G$, and consider an antihole in $G$.
+\begin{lemma} If $G$ is unipolar, then $G$ contains no odd antihole as an induced subgraph. \end{lemma} \textbf{Proof.} Let $H, H_1, \ldots, H_k$ be an arbitrary unipolar partition of $G$, and consider an antihole in $G$.
 First, an antihole cannot be contained in a single clique.
 Then, since an antihole is connected, some vertex $x$ of the antihole must be in the center $H$.
 In the antihole $x$ has two adjacent non-neighbors $y$ and $z$, and these must be in the same peripheral clique $H_i$.
-Now all other vertices of the antihole are adjacent to $y$ or $z$ (or both), and therefore, cannot be in any peripheral clique $H_j, j \neq i$.
+Now all other vertices of the antihole are adjacent to $y$ or $z$ (or both), and therefore cannot be in any peripheral clique $H_j, j \neq i$.
 Thus, the antihole is contained in $G_{H \cup H_i}$.
-The complement of $G_{H \cup H_i}$ is bipartite, which implies the antihole must be even. $\Box$
+The complement of $G_{H \cup H_i}$ is bipartite, which implies that the antihole must be even. $\Box$

-\begin{lemma} If $G$ is unipolar and contains an induced $C_4$, then in any clique split of $G$, $H, H_1, ..., H_k$, the vertices of the $C_4$ can be labeled $a,b,c,d$ so that edge $a-b$ is in $H_j$, for some $j$, and edge $c-d$ is in $H$. \end{lemma} \textbf{Proof.} Following from the proof of Lemma \ref{obs-no-holes}, a chordless cycle of length four must be contained in $G_{H \cup H_i}$ for some $i$.
+\begin{lemma} If $G$ is unipolar and contains an induced $C_4$, then in any unipolar partition of $G$, $H, H_1, ..., H_k$, the vertices of the $C_4$ can be labeled $a,b,c,d$ so that edge $a-b$ is in $H_j$, for some $j$, and edge $c-d$ is in $H$. \end{lemma} \textbf{Proof.} Following from the proof of Lemma \ref{obs-no-holes}, an induced cycle of length 4 must be contained in $G_{H \cup H_i}$ for some $i$.
 If either $H$ or $H_i$ has at least three vertices of this cycle, then there must be a chord, since both $H$ and $H_i$ are cliques. $\Box$